-Massachusetts may be lessening its grip on drug laws as a new proposed bill seeks to decriminalize certain psychedelics.
-Throughout the bay state, psilocybin and other plant medicines like ibogaine and DMT have been decriminalized in Somerville, Northampton, and Easthampton.
+Massachusetts may be lessening its grip on drug laws as a new proposed bill seeks to decriminalize certain natural psychedelics.
+Throughout the bay state, psilocybin mushrooms and other plant medicines like ibogaine and DMT have been decriminalized in several Massachusetts communities such as Cambridge, Somerville, Northampton, and Easthampton.
 This trend will spread statewide if the bill passes.

-So far, Oregon and Colorado have already decriminalized psilocybin, while other states like New York and New Hampshire are trying to pass similar decriminalization bills.
+So far, Oregon and Colorado have already decriminalized psilocybin, while other states like California, Washington, and New Hampshire are trying to pass similar decriminalization bills.
 In the 2023 legislative session, several proposals have been made to decriminalize natural substances.
 However, it is still unclear if the law will accept these psychedelic medicines.
 Only time will determine whether or not the proposals are accepted.

-According to the Boston Herald, Sen. Patricia Jehlen presented Senate Bill SD 949 to the Massachusetts General Assembly earlier in January.
+According to the Boston Herald, Sen. Patricia Jehlen presented Senate Bill SD 949 (later changed to SD 1009) to the Massachusetts General Assembly earlier in January.
 The proposed law seeks to decriminalize the use of certain “natural medicines” among legal adults.
 Rep. Lindsay Sabadosa, likewise, introduced House Bill HD 1450 with the same purpose.

 The bills have been titled “An Act Decriminalizing Entheogenic Plants and Fungi.”
 Both lawmakers stand for the idea that these natural medicines should not be considered a criminal offense.
 However, Jehlen commented to GBH News that law enforcement rarely enforces the law against these substances.
-If the bills pass, those who use psychedelic substances for personal use will be legally protected from prosecution.
+If the bills pass, those who use psychedelic substances for personal use will be legally protected from prosecution and criminal penalties.

 According to the bill: